For this post I will start off with part one, mental issues and my disability.

 My issues followed me into late teens, and adult hood.
 I did one extra year of high school, not ready to go out and face the world.
 But, eventually I had to get work.
 I took a few pre-employment classes, one that even gave me work experience at two different places.
 Now, let me tell you some stories.

-I got my first job at Marks Work Wearhouse, and, for me, the biggest thing that my boss and/or manager, and my coworkers have to know, is that I have a disability.
+I got my first job at Marks Work Wearhouse, a retail store, and, for me, the biggest thing that my boss and/or manager and my co-workers have to know, is that I have a disability.
 (However, if I choose to disclose, employers only hear the word disability, and assume that means I am stupid and lazy (in my experience.)
 And, if I choose NOT to disclose, they see my slowness to learn as me being stupid and lazy.)
 (You can't win, I swear!)
-However, being that my vocational counselor worked for mental health, my other issue seemed to be of more concern.
+However, being that my vocational counsellor worked for mental health, my other issue seemed to be of more concern.
 My depression.

 I had the job for about a week, had a few shifts in that time, and on a Friday, when I was on break, I looked at the schedule for the next week and was not on it.
 I thought to myself, this is odd.
 I checked again, and the dates were right.
 I shrugged it off, thinking that the schedule needed to be changed, however, that was not the case.
 End of the day, going back up to the break area, and someone, (another employee) informed me that I was not on the schedule, because I had been replaced.
 Boy, what a kick in the pants that was.
 (I found out the manager, who had said she was going to inform everyone there about my disability, did, in fact, not do that.)